AviatorFlightPlan/AviatorFlightPlan/Instructions.md

 Greetings, we would like to welcome everyone to the Aviator Flight Plan Team.
 If you are looking at this page, you must be new to the team or to GitHub.
-Here, we will provide instructions on how to use GitHub.
+Here, we will provide instructions on how to use GitHub as well as a link to a video version of the tutorial, if you get stuck on the text version.
 We are committed to keeping this experience as close to how a workplace would be as possible, so keep your work professional.